 That’s the same amount of protein as eating 3 cups of Quinoa, 6, or a half tablespoons of peanut butter, or 1 2/3 cups of black beans.

 Even in small amounts, it’s satisfying, not only in flavor but in volume.

 A small serving fills you up.

 A high-protein meat diet helps you feel more satisfied which can prevent overeating, it will boost your metabolism, and it helps to burn fat.

 Whether it’s a beef roast or steaks or hamburgers, having red meat in your diet gives you a advantages that other foods just don’t provide.

-So, maybe, just maybe, beef will be on your table for dinner this evening.
+So, maybe, just maybe, now that you know the health benefits of eating beef, maybe it will be on your table for dinner this evening.